 As the longitudinal shape was still more practical, this shape was achieved by fusing multiple rooms together.
 An anteroom and separate apse were added to the hall for instance, this way multiple central plan rooms in the end shaped one longitudinal building.
 Facades were often designed to be visually parted in two storeys.
 Most of the time two towers were arranged symmetrically left and right of the entrance, which made the facade wider.

 Rococo was a lifestyle originating at the French court.
 In architecture Rococo started around 1720 and was mainly an elegant style of decoration.
 The traditional division between walls/pillars and ceiling was given up in favour of blurring the different building parts.
 The stucco on the walls also fused with the paintings on the ceiling.
 One popular decoration was the main theme of the Rococo: the rocaille.
 This was an asymmetric decoration vaguely resembling a sea shell.
 Architecture went away from traditional shapes and ideals.
-It was irrational and phantastic.
+It was irrational and phantastic, featuring many curves and curled leaves.
 Other frequently used decorations were small angels and free standing statues.

 Contrary to the Baroque style, in Rococo asymmetric shapes were regarded as beautiful.
 Windows got imaginative rounded shapes.
 Corners were rounded and generally everything was playful and bright.
 Windows got larger and often reached down to the floor.
 Instead of being saturated with symbols, decoration was now mainly just that.
 It was meant to look pretty.
 People also had a taste for 'exotic' interiors like Chinese style rooms with walls covered in porcelain or laquered wood.